Volume 15, Issue 5 (September & October 2024) BCN 2024, 15(5): 583-594 | Back to browse issues page

 Send citation to:

-Ghasempour S, Maghsoudi N, Manaheji H, Ghasemi R, Jaafari Suha A, Zaringhalam J. A New Dipeptide H-MGL Partially Ameliorates Memory Impairment in an STZ-Induced Alzheimer Model in Male Rats.
-BCN 2024; 15 (5)
+Ghasempour S, Maghsoudi N, Manaheji H, Ghasemi R, Jaafarisuha A, Zaringhalam J. A New Dipeptide H-MGL Partially Ameliorating Memory Impairment in an STZ-induced Alzheimer Model in Male Rats.
+BCN 2024; 15 (5) :583-594

 URL: http://bcn.iums.ac.ir/article-1-2721-en.html

-1- Physiology Department, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+1- Department of Physiology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 2- Neurobiology Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran.